FraunhoferIOSB/FAAAST-Service/README.md

 File Persistence configuration supports the following configuration parameters:
 -   `destination` (optional, default: `/`): Path under which the model file created by the persistence is to be saved
 -   `overrideOriginalModelFile` (optional, default: `false`): If true the model file parsed on startup will be overriden with changes.
 If false a copy of the model file will be created by the persistence which keeps the changes.
-At this moment only JSON files are supported to be overriden.
 -   `loadOriginalFileOnStartUp` (optional, default: `false`): If true the original file is loaded at every startup.
 If false, the created model file with the changes is loaded at startup.

 Example configuration for the file persistence: